How to convert DOCX to PDF using Python

-In this post, you’ll learn how to convert DOCX files to PDFs in your Python application using PSPDFKit’s DOCX to PDF Python API.
+In this post, you’ll learn how to convert DOCX files to PDFs in your Python application using Nutrient’s DOCX-to-PDF Python API.
 With our API, you receive 100 credits with the free plan.
 Different operations on a document consume different amounts of credits, so the number of PDF documents you can generate may vary.
-All you need to do is create a free account to get access to your API key.
+All you need to do is create a free account(opens in a new tab) to get access to your API key.

 Document conversion is just one of our 30+ PDF API tools.
 You can combine our conversion tool with other tools to create complex document processing workflows.
 You’ll be able to convert various file formats into PDFs and then: